 Social Connection: Perhaps the greatest benefit of technology for seniors is the increased opportunity to stay social.
 While schedules may be busy, it’s much easier to stay connected to loved ones through texts, phone calls and even video chats.
 Video chats are the next best thing to face-to-face communication since it offers you the chance to not only talk to friends and family but to also see their faces.

 Springpoint communities take advantage of technology to help our residents live a more fulfilled, engaging lifestyle.
-One way we do this is by offering Touchtown, our resident engagement technology, at each of our eight continuing care retirement communities.
+One way we do this is by offering Touchtown, our resident engagement technology, at each of our eight Life Plan communities.
 This innovative programming allows all residents to stay connected to daily activities and announcements through T.V.s in each room, an app on their phone or even using an Alexa device.
 Resident engagement has grown simply through communication through technology.

 Contact us today to learn more about the Springpoint senior living lifestyle.